orbsdefiportal/orbs-defi-portal/client/README.md

 # ORBS DEFI PORTAL

 Orbs DeFi Portal is a web application for using ORBS token in DeFi applications.
-The portal is integrated with Uniswap through TheGraph and Balancer.
+The portal is integrated with Uniswap and Balancer through TheGraph.
 DeFi Pulse provides analytical data.
 Cryptocurrency pricing data is provided by Coingecko.

 ## Getting Started